Rushimalani13/Hello-world/README.md

 # Hello-world
-I will try to how used github by myself.
+I will try to how used github by myself. i learn github control.